How to Take a Screenshot

 Click on "New", then click and drag your mouse to select the desired screen shot area.

-The, either click the Save icon in Snipping Tool, or press CTRL + S on your keyboard to save the screen shot to your computer.
+Either click the Save icon in Snipping Tool, or press CTRL + S on your keyboard to save the screen shot to your computer.

 Method 2 (pasting from clipboard)